- LPHSChem.com: Learn it, Live it, Love it.

 - Your teacher is always willing to help you if you are willing to come in and ask questions.
 If you are struggling, come in and ask questions before or after school!
 The sooner you ask, the better.
 Don't wait and get behind-- that will only make it worse!

-- There are three chemistry teachers at LPHS (Berrett, Wagner, Wentz).
-All three use the same curriculum—same assignments, same class notes, same assessments.
+- There are four chemistry teachers at LPHS (Berrett, Erekson, Wagner, Wentz).
+All four use the same curriculum—same assignments, same class notes, same assessments.
 If your teacher is not available, you are welcome to go to one of the other chemistry teachers with your questions.

 To access your detailed score reports go to alpine.masteryconnect.com.
 Login with your SKYWARD student login information-- that username and password is already set up to work on your Mastery Connect account.